Group of tourists at the marvelous Inca citadel of Machu Picchu

 1475 masl. / 4839 ft.
 (Playa Rosalinas) Minimum Altitude

-DAY 2: Maranpata — Choquequirao — Choquequirao Camp Site.
+DAY 2: Maranpata — Choquequirao — Marampata (Choquequirao Sanctuary Lodge)

 In the early morning you will be woke up with a coca tea and have enough time to organize our stuff.
 Approximately at 7:30am we will have a delicious typical Breakfast.
 Then we will continue with our hiking to Marampata, on this day the hiking is going to have a high level physically, where we will be able to see an amazing view of the Archeological Choquequirao Complex (3900masl) through our hiking we will have amazing canon views where our tour guide will explain about the flora and fauna, we´ll have 3 hours to explore all the Choquequirao Complex (cradle of gold) also knew as the lost city where you will visit plazas sector, llamas sector, astronomic sector and other important places.